 This process works because a memory must be consolidated into long-term memory for the brain to be able to access it easily later.
 In the early stages, memory is highly susceptible to interference.

 This study suggested that any demanding task that takes up the brain’s cognitive resources helps weaken the traumatic memory trace.
-Other sensory-intensive activities, such as playing other games and making art, also work.
+Other sensory-intensive activities, such as playing games and making art, also work.

 Critical Incident Stress Debriefing can be an invaluable process to integrate into your business policies in the event of a traumatic event.